cysouw/diathesis/text/c08_preverbs.md

 #### Notes {.unnumbered}

 The verb *schenken* 'to pour' used to be common in a context of pouring a drink [@next a], but this is considered old-fashioned in German.
-The verb *einschenken* has is taking over this usage [@next b].
+The verb *einschenken* is taking over this usage [@next b].

 ::: ex
 - Frau Anna schenkte den Wein in die Becher.^[~~DWDS~~: Weismantel, Leo: Die höllische Trinität, Berlin: Union-Verl.1966 (1943), S. 428.]